skenzou/minishell/README.md

     - wait, waitpid, wait3, wait4
     - signal, kill
     - exit
-- Must have a Makefile to build the program
 - The binary file must be named `minishell`
-- Can use [Libft
 - Handle program interruption (Ctrl + D)

 ### Bonuses